AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 already a constrained type: we're avoiding accessing the :ada:`Tab` table using an index with negative values or zero.
-But we still may use indices that are out-of-range in the positive range, or switch the indices, as in the :ada:`Tab (Y, X)` access we mentioned previously.
+But we still may use indices that are out-of-range in the positive range, or switch the indices, as in the :ada:`Tab (Y, X)` example we mentioned previously.
 These problems can be avoided by defining range types for each dimension.
 This is the updated
 implementation: